 The projects may be a single opportunity or offered multiple times to different audiences.
 Institutes may be as short as a few days and held at multiple locations or as long as six weeks at a single site.
 For example, training opportunities could be offered before or after regularly occurring scholarly meetings, during the summer months, or during appropriate times of the academic year.
 The duration of a program should allow for full and thorough treatment of the topic.

 Today, complex data—its form, manipulation, and interpretation—are as important to humanities study as more traditional research materials.
 Datasets, for example, may represent digitized historical records, high-quality image data, or even multimedia collections, all of which are increasing in number due to the availability and affordability of mass data storage devices and international initiatives to create digital content.
 Moreover, extensive networking capabilities, sophisticated analytical tools, and new collaboration platforms are simultaneously providing and improving interactive access to and analysis of these data as well as a multitude of other resources.
 The Institutes for Advanced Topics in the Digital Humanities program seeks to enable humanities scholars in the United States to incorporate advances like these into their scholarship and teaching.

-In the first four competitions the Institutes for Advanced Topics in the Digital Humanities program received an average of fourteen applications per year.
-The program made an average of five awards per year, for a funding ratio of 36 percent.
+In the last five competitions the Institutes for Advanced Topics in the Digital Humanities program received an average of seventeen applications per year.
+The program made an average of six awards per year, for a funding ratio of 35 percent.

 The potential applicant pool for this program is limited, since applications require a high degree of institutional commitment to the project and often require the availability of facilities such as participant housing and computer laboratories.
 On the one hand, this results in a small number of applications each year.
 On the other hand, the quality of the applications tends to be high, so that many applicants have historically received funding.